 Building your business online depends entirely on your ability to reach people.
 You can have the best website in the world, but if people aren’t stopping by and checking out what you have to offer, the effort will be wasted.
 That’s where search engine optimization (SEO) comes in.

 SEO helps you get eyes on your website, displaying your brand and various pages of your site in search results when people actively seek out the kinds of products and services that you offer.
 SEO, however, comes in multiple forms, and it’s important to understand the differences.
-Local SEO will help you find customers in your local area, encouraging people who live in the same region that your business operates in, and helps expand your customer base.
+Local SEO services will help you find customers in your local area, encouraging people who live in the same region that your business operates in, and helps expand your customer base.

 Let’s take a look at local SEO, how it works, and some of the best tools you can use to ensure more people see your site.

 Local SEO is a form of search engine optimization that encourages people from specific areas to visit your website and access your services or buy your products.
 It’s a super-effective way of letting people in your local community know that you’re there, whether you live in a small town or whether you cater to people across a huge portion of your state.
 Local SEO allows you to determine your company’s parameters and focus your efforts on people searching for businesses like yours within those same geographic locations.

 Local SEO works through keywords that include geographic data.
 The most traditional kind of local search includes a keyword relating to the product or service you sell, and then the name of a location.
 If you’re a plumber in Wisconsin, then the keywords you use will include “plumbing” and “Wisconsin.”
 When people search those terms, you’ll be one of the companies that appear on the search engine results page (SERP).
 Your ranking on that page, of course, depends entirely on your ability to fully utilize SEO tools.